 Will my card and certificate be valid if I change jobs?

 Yes.
 Because this is an ANSI-accredited program, your certificate will be valid statewide, even if you start working for a food service facility located in a different city or county.

 Will I be required to have a local health jurisdiction certificate in addition to this one?

-The Texas Food Handlers Certification issued by accredited programs, such as Premier Food Safety, is recognized statewide by regulatory authorities as valid proof of successful completion of a department-accredited food handler training program.
-However, some local health jurisdictions may require you to obtain a local food handler card and charge an additional issuance fee.
+No. The Texas Food Handler Card Certificate issued by an ANSI-accredited program, such as Premier Food Safety, is recognized statewide by regulatory authorities as valid proof of successful completion of a department-accredited food handler training program.

 Where can I find out more about the current state law?

 For detailed information regarding the Food Handler Education or Training Program, please visit the Texas Department of State Health Services website or click on the following link: http://www.dshs.state.tx.us/foodestablishments/handler.shtm